When was African Compass International (ACI) founded?

 How does ACI involve the community?

-ACI will commit hundreds of dollars for community, philanthropic and public good causes, as part of our support for the wider communities in the SADC and other regions we operate.
-This commitment will further be strengthened by setting aside a portion of our capital as our community contribution.
+ACI commits hundreds of dollars for community, philanthropic and public good causes, as part of our support for the wider communities in the SADC and other regions we operate.
+This commitment is further strengthened by setting aside a portion of our capital as our community contribution.

-ACI will establish a Trust to oversee independently the financial management of philanthropic endowments and gifts as well as endowment disbursements to approved non-profit beneficiaries.
-The Trust will be an additional shareholder with an interest in ACI’s continued success.
+ACI established a Trust to oversee independently the financial management of philanthropic endowments and gifts as well as endowment disbursements to approved non-profit beneficiaries.
+The Trust is an additional shareholder with an interest in ACI’s continued success.